Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
 > Sisaspia is surrounded by a torus of necrotic spores.
 Every second, one of the spores shoots out and attaches itself to an enemy that is near the formation.
 When enemies are damaged, they take 400% additional damage over 5 seconds for each spore affecting them.
-Normal enemies can only be affected by 1 spore, while bosses can be affected by 4 spores.
+Normal enemies can only be affected by 4 spore, while bosses can be affected by 10 spores.
 Sisaspia regenerates a spore every 4 seconds and can have up to 20 spores in her reserve.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "effect_keys": [{
+    "effect_keys": [
+        {"effect_string": "post_stack_buff,100"},
+        {
             "max_monster_spores": 4,
+            "remove_spores_on_ult": false,
             "max_boss_spores": 10,
             "effect_string": "sisaspia_spore,400",
             "damage_is_multiplicative": true,
             "dot_time": 5,
             "dot_tick": 1
-    }],
+        }
+    ],
     "requirements": [],
     "description": {"conditions": [
         {